The free PrEP treatment is one of a number of programs begun in Florida after its HIV transmission rate soared in recent years.

 “Ensuring pre-exposure prophylaxis (PrEP) to those at highest risk for HIV infection, regardless of their ability to pay, is one of the four key components of the agency’s plan to eliminate HIV transmission and reduce HIV-related deaths,” Devin Galetta, a spokesperson for the Florida Department of Health, told Healthline.

-Access to PrEP is just one element of the state’s larger plan to combat HIV that they announced in December 2016.
+Access to PrEP is just one element of

 In addition, health officials are also focusing on HIV and sexually transmitted infection (STI) screening, community outreach and education, and immediate access to treatment for high-risk populations.